BrotherEwww/Digital_Portfolio/personality-assessment.md

 I completed the Personality Assessment module on **21 February 2025** as part of the PRP370-1-2S work readiness training.
 The module explored how different personality types align with various career paths and helped me understand where my own preferences might fit within the workplace.

-Topics included:
-- Career matching with personality types
-- The "Realistic", "Artistic", and "Conventional" personality traits
-- Preferences for working with data, systems, and people

 ## 💭 Reflection (STAR)

 **S – Situation:**